 Our results show that deer, even at low levels of abundance, maintain novel ecosystem conditions in Guam by inhibiting regeneration of both native and exotic seedlings.
-The negative relationships we found between forest characteristics and deer abundance (Figure 5) demonstrate that forests are heavily impacted, across all except extremely low deer abundances.
-This mirrors studies in other systems, such as in North America, where population densities of native white-tailed deer (Odocoileus viginianus) only slightly higher than historic levels limited forest regeneration of once common forest species (Alverson et al 1988.).
+The negative relationships we found between forest characteristics and deer abundance (Figure 5) demonstrate that forests are heavily impacted, across all but extremely low deer abundances.
+This corroborates studies in other systems, such as in North America where densities of native white-tailed deer (Odocoileus viginianus) at populations only slightly higher than historic levels limited forest regeneration of once common forest species (Alverson et al 1988.).
 Therefore, only drastic reductions or elimination of deer are likely to lead to noticeable changes in forest communities.

 Deer also had important effects on overall forest community diversity, with the greatest forest diversity at intermediate levels of deer abundance (Figure 5D).
 This pattern of plant diversity is consistent with the intermediate disturbance hypothesis (IDH) (Connell 1978).
 The IDH proposes that at low levels of disturbance, as is caused by ungulate herbivory, a few competitive dominants rule, while at high levels of disturbance, only disturbance-tolerant species survive.
 In contrast to our results, many studies about ungulate effects on biodiversity show a pattern of monotonic decline (Stockton et al. 2005, Spear and Chown 2009).
 One of the few studies of herbivory that did support the IDH model involved deer, and was restricted to ground-cover in a temperate forest habitat.
 However, the pattern was only evident when other environmental factors were controlled (Suzuki et al. 2012).
 Our study, in contrast, showed an IDH pattern in forest community diversity as a response to deer herbivory, even with other environmental factors at play.

-With the high population densities of deer in Guam (Knutson and Vogt 2002), selective herbivory on some but not other species of seedlings could have strong implications for species composition of forests, especially combined with the loss of avian ecological functions in Guam.
+With the high population densities of deer in Guam (Knutson and Vogt 2002), selective herbivory on seedling of some species could have strong implications for species composition of forests, especially combined with the loss of avian ecological functions in Guam.
 In North American silvicultural treatments, species resistant to deer herbivory thrive with high populations of white-tailed deer, while preferred tree species decreased in the presence of deer (Horsley et al. 2003).
-We suspect that this is happening in Marianas forests with deer as well.
-Very few studies have looked at which species are preferred by deer in the Marianas (Wheeler 1979), further stomach-content analyses could reveal which species are selectively browsed by deer and in what quantities.
+We suspect that this is happening in Mariana Island forests with deer as well.
+Very few studies have looked at which species are preferred by deer in the Marianas (Wheeler 1979).
+Further stomach-content analyses may reveal which species are selectively browsed by deer and in what quantities.
 This, combined with long-term vegetation monitoring, could shed light on whether ungulate-impacted forests with few to no birds dispersing seeds will begin shifting to a community composition favoring species that are resistant to deer herbivory and species not reliant on avian seed dispersal.

 Feral pigs are notorious for having detrimental effects on plant communities in different ecosystems, so we were surprised that we could not detect relationships between forest characteristics and pig abundances.
 This may have to do with our indicator of abundance – scat counts may not be an accurate portrayal of relative pig abundances across sites (Andersen and Stone 1994).
 However, it is also possible that pigs play a smaller role in determining forest community composition than deer do.
-A previous analysis of pig diet in Guam found foliage to be a relatively small portion of stomach contents compared to fruits and invertebrates (Conry 1989).
+A previous analysis of pig diet in Guam found foliage to comprise a relatively small portion of stomach contents compared to fruits and invertebrates (Conry 1989).
 The direct herbivory on seedlings characteristic of deer behavior may have a more noticeable effect on seedling survival than frugivory and uprooting by pigs in areas with both species of ungulates.